BDC Hamburger Icon

 • Know your key performance indicators (KPIs): If you don’t know your KPIs, how will you know how much you can spend to acquire a new customer or how much a new customer is worth?

-Until you have mastered these five important aspects, don’t worry about new traffic sources or customer acquisition channels.
+Until you have mastered these five important aspects, don’t prioritize new traffic sources or customer acquisition channels.
 Focus on providing your members with high-value and edifying content.
 In short, make people want to be members of your site.

 The benefits of starting a membership site